Skip to contents

 For type II hypothesis testing, the contrasts can be obtained through the following steps:

-Create a contrast matrix LL, with rows equal to the number of parameters associated with the effect, columns equal to the number of all parameters.
+Create a contrast matrix \(L\), with rows equal to the number of parameters associated with the effect, columns equal to the number of all parameters, including aliased parameters.

 Note: Here we do not allow for singularity in general, so the g2 inverse is just the usual inverse.
 Thus we can use an identity matrix as the submatrix in step 2.